IBM/max-developer-tutorial/modules/module2/README.md

 In the [previous module](/modules/module1) you've deployed a model serving microservice on Docker in a local environment and explored the service's API endpoints.

 In this module you will learn how to:
-  * invoke the inference endpoint of a model microservice, and
+  * invoke the prediction endpoint of a model microservice, and
   * process and visualize the results using a simple web application.

 The following chart depicts the data flow between our sample web aplication (on the left) and the Object Detector model serving microservice: